ZJUVAI/Newclid/experiments/single_problem_multi_gpu_eval/README.md

 - prepare/GPU/DDAR worker timestamps
 - attempt-level candidate and DDAR outcomes
 - enough worker-level timing fields to render the gantt chart
+- the analysis script derives candidate-quality summaries from `attempts/` records rather than a separate `model_response` event

 When `--enable_profiling` is enabled, the sidecar CSV includes: